ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 6 - Clique Bait/README.md

 **6) What is the percentage of visits which view the checkout page but do not have a purchase event?**

+- Very similar to previous question, just need to add an extra column for view checkout page.

 #### Final Query
 ```` sql
 SELECT